Digital Sourcing Panels Policy

 - make panels easy to use for buyers and sellers

-- improve access to emerging products and services
+- improve access to emerging products and/or services

 - reduce costs and duplication

-The policy does this by creating a panel certification scheme supported by 8 principles (we will publish the list of categorised panels on our website prior to this policy taking effect on 1 July 2019).
+The policy does this by creating a panel certification scheme supported by 8 principles.

 The certification scheme helps agencies be recognised as digital sourcing leaders who provide panels that meet the modern expectations of buyers.
 These panels will attract more buyers and provide them with opportunities for buying the latest technology.